University Handbook, Section G:

 G1 Research at Kansas State University--with support from the state as well as from federal aid and private sources--is recognized as an essential part of the university's responsibility.
 At the most advanced levels, research is the mode of learning.
 Therefore, it is important to budget faculty time for research, to coordinate projects, and to provide guidelines and services for obtaining support and information.

-G2 Adjusting teaching loads.
+G2 Adjusting teaching loads and/or other dedicated responsibilities.
 A portion of a faculty member's time may be formally budgeted for research.
-His/her teaching load is then reduced proportionately.
-The assignment of individual teaching loads is a responsibility of the department or, where there is no departmental organization, of the particular college or division.
+This workload is then reduced proportionately.
+The assignment of individual dedicated responsibilities will be made by the department or, where there is no departmental organization, by the particular college or division.

 Kansas State University Research Foundation